sokkelorg/marketing-website/src/pages/terms/index.md

 applicable to the sale of the Service.
 Such taxes, when applicable, shall be paid by Customer unless Customer provides proof of tax exemption.

+### 11.4 Pricing Adjustments

+Sokkel may change the Prices at any time unless otherwise expressly agreed in an addendum or Order Form.
+Company will notify Customer at least 30 days in advance of any changes.

+Customer's pricing will change if and when Customer's Order Term renews after the 30-day period.

 ## 12. SUBCONTRACTING

 Sokkel may use subcontractors in the provision of the Service.
 COMPANY shall